Back up and recover SAP HANA by using disk snapshots

 -data-disk-name Optional.
 Specify the name of the source disk that hosts the /hana/data volume.

 From version 3.4, the arguments -data-disk-name and -data-disk-zone are optional for use with the hanadiskrestore command.
-This is because the agent can auto-detect the disk that hosts your /hana/data directory.
+This is because the agent can auto-detect the disk that hosts your /hana/data volume.
 However, if you specify these arguments, then they override the agent's auto-detection.

 -data-disk-zone Optional.
 Specify the zone where the source disk that hosts the /hana/data volume, is deployed.

 From version 3.4, the arguments -data-disk-name and -data-disk-zone are optional for use with the hanadiskrestore command.
-This is because the agent can auto-detect the disk that hosts your /hana/data directory.
+This is because the agent can auto-detect the disk that hosts your /hana/data volume.
 However, if you specify these arguments, then they override the agent's auto-detection.

 -source-snapshot If your /hana/data volume is hosted on one disk, then specify the name of the disk snapshot using which you want to perform recovery.